migsc/cmdeagle/docs/README.md

 Where `<YOUR_CLI_NAME>` was the name you created in [step 2](#_2-initialize-a-cli-starter-project-named-yourcli).

 The `completion` command will generate a script for your CLI to use in your shell.
 This is made possible because cmdeagle uses [cobra](https://github.com/spf13/cobra) under the hood.
-You can turn this off by setting the `completion` key to `false` in the `.cmd.yaml` file.
+You can turn this off by setting the `completion` key to `false` at the root level of the `.cmd.yaml` file.

 <!--